dronekit/dronekit-la/docs/reference/analyzers.rst

 Good EKF
 ========

-The Extended Kalman filter has many built-in checks to ensure it is functioning correctly.
+The Extended Kalman Filter (EKF) has many built-in checks to ensure that it is functioning correctly.
 This test will FAIL or WARN if EKF variances exceed the respective thresholds, or FAIL if the EKF status flags indicate errors.

 For EKF status flag fails, the evidence field provides information about the specific estimates that are incorrect.